FAQs

 How much does it cost?

-Prices vary based on the piece, size, and finish.
+Prices vary based on the piece, size and finish.
 I’ll always provide a clear quote before starting.
 Please get in touch to dicuss your project.
+For a full price list

 What’s the process?

 Once we’ve agreed on your piece and design direction, I’ll give you an estimated timeline and cost.
-A deposit secures your booking, and the remaining balance is paid on completion.
+A 50% deposit secures your booking and the remaining balance is paid on completion.

 Do you hold stock?